Canary-Prism/WebToonLink/README.md

 `/notify` deals with what changes in the subscribed webtoons a channel will care about
 `/message` and its subcommands deal with the messages that get sent when change a channel cares about happens

-### Warning: due to the taskbar icon locations being different between the sourcecode and the final .jar file, **THIS WILL ONLY LAUNCH IN THE JAR FILE**

 ### [Download](https://github.com/Canary-Prism/WebToonLink/releases/)